OEE Software

 World class >99% (and often >99.9%)

-Work Center = One machine, or a group of assets reported on a single Daily Log, and treated as one entity for OEE reporting.
+Work Center = One machine, or a group of assets reported on a single Daily Log

-It is common for each Work Center to maintain their Daily Log in a separate Excel workbook - then copy & paste to a central OEE Data workbook that summarizes the OEE for several interdependent Work Centers.
+It is common for each Work Center to maintain their Daily Log in a separate Excel workbook — then copy and paste to a central OEE Data workbook that summarizes the OEE for several interdependent Work Centers.

 Product or Product Family = What is being produced

-For OEE purposes, it is often sufficient to report by product family (rather than specific product or part number).
+For OEE purposes, it is often sufficient to report by product family

 Good Units Produced = Units produced that meet quality standards - without rework.